OMGSERVERS/omgservers/README.md

 ### Standalone with server pool
 - Single-server service deployment.
-- Runs game runtime on a pool of Docker hosts.
+- Run game runtime on a pool of Docker hosts.

 Suitable for:
 - Player can be distributed across independent deployments.